Omeda raises $2.2M to relaunch Epic’s dead Paragon as Predecessor

 “I wanted to make sure that the investors we partnered with were really passionate about what we were building, they understood the vision, and they also could see the power of community,” Singh said.
 “I think the next big businesses are probably going to be built by content creators.
 They understood that if you’re a content creator, and you already have an audience, you don’t have to take as much risk because we’re building the game with my audience as like 50,000 people on YouTube.”

-Epic invested something like $20 million in the Paragon assets, and that represents a lot of investment that Omeda can take advantage of.
+Epic invested something like $20 million in the Paragon assets, and that represents a lot of investment that Omeda can leverage.
 Of course, others are using those assets too, such as the team Metabuff, which has been working on a game called Core.
 But Singh believes only his company has raised a lot of venture money for a project to date.

 Omeda Studios is a London-based game studio, but its staff is spread out.
 Due to COVID restrictions, the team will continue to work remotely for now, but Singh intends to use some of the funding to set up a physical location for the studio.
 The game will debut on the Steam and Epic Games Store in 2022.